T

 Insider tips

-• Utilize free attractions like walking the Brooklyn Bridge and exploring Central Park.
+• Take advantage of free activities like walking across the Brooklyn Bridge or exploring Central Park.

 Packing highlights